yah01/ChatManual/README.md

 In this example, we open a file "file.txt" for reading and use mmap to memory-map the file.
 We then read the contents of the file using the memory-mapped file object and print it to the console.
 Finally, we close the memory-mapped file object.
 ````

-You may notice that this answers about python, not the expected C system call.
+You may have noticed that this answer is about python, not the expected C system call.

 Provide the topic by flag "-t":
 ````shell